Separability Idempotents and Multiplier Algebras

 If $(A,\Delta)$ is a multiplier Hopf $^*$-algebra of discrete type, it is automatically regular, left and right cointegrals coincide and are self-adjoint idempotents.
-In this case, we get a self-adjoint separability idempotent.
-We know that Theorem 4.6 applies. \snl Again remark that this case also suggest that a theory where it is not assumed that $E$ is idempotent, but where it is allowed that $E^2=0$ might be possible. \nl \it Weak multiplier Hopf algebras \rm \nl Now we consider the case of weak multiplier Hopf algebras.
-We refer to [VD-W2], [VD-W3] and [VD-W4] for the theory of weak multiplier Hopf algebras.
+In this case, we get a self-adjoint separability idempotent. \snl For a general multiplier Hopf algebra of discrete type $(A,\Delta)$ there is the possibility that the left and right cointegrals are different.
+In this case $h^2=0$ and $\Delta(h)$ is not idempotent.
+Still, some properties of a separability idempotent remain true and again, this suggest that a more general theory is feasible, just like we remarked before after we had the example in Proposition 3.2.
+See some remarks about this in Section 5. \nl \it Weak multiplier Hopf algebras \rm \nl Now we consider the case of weak multiplier Hopf algebras.
+We refer to [VD-W2], [VD-W3] and [VD-W4.v2] for the theory of weak multiplier Hopf algebras.
 We have the following result.

-\inspr{4.8} Proposition \rm Let $(A,\Delta)$ be a regular weak multiplier Hopf algebra.
+\iinspr{3.12} Proposition \rm Let $(A,\Delta)$ be a weak multiplier Hopf algebra.
 Denote by $B$ the image $\varepsilon_s(A)$ of $A$ under the source map $\varepsilon_s$ and by $C$ the image $\varepsilon_t(A)$ of $A$ under the target map $\varepsilon_t$.
 Then the canonical idempotent $E$ is a separability idempotent in $M(B\ot C)$.
-The antipode $S$ of $A$, when restricted to $B$ and $C$ gives the associated anti-isomorphisms $S$ and $S'$ respectively.
-The left and right integrals on $C$ and $B$ are given by the maps
+The antipode $S$ of $A$, when restricted to $B$ and $C$ gives the associated anti-isomorphisms $S_B$ and $S_C$ respectively.
+The left and right distinguished linear functionals on $C$ and $B$ are given by the maps

-here $\varepsilon$ is the counit of $A$.
-The modular automorphisms are the restrictions of the square $S^2$ of the antipode. \snl\bf Proof\rm: We will first show that $E$ is a separability idempotent. \snl i) We know that $E$ is an idempotent element in the multiplier algebra $M(A\ot A)$ by definition.
-However, it has been shown in Proposition 2.13 of [VD-W4] that actually $E\in M(B\ot C)$ where $B=\varepsilon_s(A)$ and $C=\varepsilon_t(A)$. \snl ii) In the same proposition of [VD-W4], it is also proven that all four elements of the form $E(y\ot 1), (y\ot 1)E, (1\ot x)E, E(1\ot x)$ are in $B\ot C$ for all $y\in B$ and $x\in C$.
-This proves that $E$ satisfies Assumption 1.1 and that it is regular. \snl iii) It is already shown in Lemma 3.2 of [VD-W3] that $B$ and $C$ are the left and the right leg of $E$. \snl iv) Finally, again in Proposition 2.13 of [VD-W4] we find that

-for $y\in B$ and $x\in C$ where $S$ is the antipode of $A$, extended to the multiplier algebra $M(A)$. \snl This proves that $E$ is a separability idempotent. \snl vi) In the proof of Proposition 3.2 in [VD-W4], it is shown that there are linear functionals $f$ on $B$ and $g$ on $C$ given by